lubeda/EspHoMaTriXv2/README.md

 ##### Indicator

-The indicator is in the lower left corner, but not displayed in fullscreen 8x32 animations.
+The indicator is in the lower-left corner, but not displayed in full screen 8x32 animations.
 You can set its color.

 ###### Service